 But on an ultimate analysis, Shotha is only of one type having the swelling as a characteristic sign in common.[7-8]

-In Pittaja Shotha the patient feels thirsty and feverish: there is pain and burning sensation in the swelling; there is sweating; sloughing and foul smell; the eyes face and middle part of the body; the skin becomes thin and there is diarrhea.
+In Pittaja Shotha the patient feels thirsty and feverish, there is pain and burning sensation in the swelling, there is sweating, sloughing and foul smell, the eyes, face and middle part of the body, the skin becomes thin and there is diarrhoea.

 Prognosis of Shotha Roga

 In case of male patients, if the swelling starts from the feet and spreads all over the body, and in case of female patients if it starts from the mouth (head) and spreads, it is difficult to cure.
 In both male and female patients if the swelling starts from the perineum and is associated with complications, it is exceedingly difficult to cure.
 [16-17]

 Shwasa – dyspnoea,

 Trushna – thirst,